sammieValsangkar/crudify/README.md

 2. For boolean attributes It will generate Radio button in form

-Note:
+### Note:
-  You need Bootstrap 3 for to get better UI. soon we will add support for Bootstrap 4.
+  1. You need Bootstrap 3 for to get better UI. soon we will add support for Bootstrap 4.

-  All resources must be in admin namespace. we have not added any authentication for an admin.
-You can write your own             AdminController
+  2. All resources must be in admin namespace. we have not added any authentication for an admin.
+You can write your own             AdminController.

 ## Contributing